Lammas or Lughnasadh breathwork and ritual playlist, and journal prompts

 Lammas, or Lughnasadh marks the first harvest, as summer fruits and vegetables festivals are ripe and ready to be picked.
 Lammas means ‘loaf mass’ and it’s likely that our ancestors would have broken bread together to celebrate the fruits of their labour as they harvested the first of their crops.

-You can use this Lammas,or Lughnasadh playlist to reflect and journal, as part of meditation practice, as a background for a movement-based practice, or as a tool to accompany breathwork.
+You can use this Lammas,or Lughnasadh playlist below to support your reflections and it can also be used for movement-based practice or as a tool to accompany breathwork.
 You can find some guidance about how to practice breathwork here.

 Here are some prompts that you might wish to reflect on as part of your practice: